Liamandrew/react-native-wallet-core/README.md

 # react-native-wallet-core

-A react native wrapper around Trust Wallet Core for Android and iOS
+A React Native wrapper around the Trust Wallet Core wallet library for Android and iOS.

+For more information about the underlying library, please read the comprehensive documentation provided by Trust Wallet [here.](https://developer.trustwallet.com/wallet-core)

 ## Installation